IanFletcher1Spatial/strigo-lab-exercises/1-read-data/exercise.md

 Optionally, you can drag and drop the file from your file browser; just be sure to drag the water_service_area.shp file and not one of the required Shapefile sidecar files.\
 ![EsriReader.png](https://community.safe.com/servlet/rtaImage?eid=ka14Q000000lK7I&feoid=00N30000006n8wU&refid=0EM4Q0000028aze)

 8\.
-Continue to Next Article\
+Save Your Workspace\
-With both of the datasets added to the canvas, we can now move on to the next article, where we will view the data.
-If you are continuing to the next article, please click the save button and then leave your workspace open.\
+Click the save button and then leave your workspace open.\
 ![SaveButton.png](https://community.safe.com/servlet/rtaImage?eid=ka14Q000000lK7I&feoid=00N30000006n8wU&refid=0EM4Q0000028b0D)